 Listen to John Staves talking to BIM Crunch Editor, Jack White on their popular “Company Spotlight” feature.

 Find out how an SME adopted BIM in the middle of a recession and the risks that presented and how an SME utilises BIM on ALL projects and more.
-Click here to listen to the four-part interview, or read extracts from the interview below!
+Click here to listen to the four-part interview, or read extracts from the interview below! (link now expired).